Subgin/tonic/README.md

 #### Remote Collection

-You can also host your collection remotely.
+You can also fetch your collection from a remote resource.
 To do so, you should define the `remote_collection` setting in the [configuration file](#customization):

 ```yaml
 remote_collection: https://example.com/collection.json